glotzerlab/signac-docs/docs/source/acknowledge.rst

 --------

-If your paper makes use of the **signac-flow** features for aggregation, groups, and bundling or **signac** features for synced collections, consider citing:
+If your paper makes use of the **signac-flow** features for aggregation or groups, or **signac** features for synced collections, consider citing:

 .. bibliography::
     :filter: False